 LPSD plant operating states (POSs) potentially include a broad range of conditions for power, temperature and pressure levels.
-This methodology assumes that LPSD PRA might include plant operations at roughly the 30% power level and lower; hence, the LPSD conditions encompass a very broad spectrum of potential operating conditions.
+This framework assumes that LPSD PRA might nominally include plant operations at roughly the 30% power level and lower; hence, the LPSD conditions encompass a very broad spectrum of potential operating conditions.
+As explained in the body of this report, the distinction between at-power, low power, and shutdown plant operating states is an area where methodological approaches are evolving.